 Why This Matters

-Understanding the major Greek city-states goes far beyond memorizing names and locations—you're being tested on how different political systems, economic strategies, and military organizations shaped the ancient Mediterranean world.
-Each polis (city-state) developed its own approach to governance, from Athens' radical democracy to Sparta's militaristic oligarchy, and these differences drove the conflicts, alliances, and cultural achievements that defined classical civilization.
-The interactions between these city-states illustrate core concepts like balance of power, cultural diffusion, trade networks, and the relationship between geography and political development.
+Understanding the major Greek city-states goes beyond memorizing names and locations.
+You're learning how different political systems, economic strategies, and military organizations shaped the ancient Mediterranean world.
+Each polis (city-state) developed its own approach to governance, from Athens' direct democracy to Sparta's militaristic oligarchy.
+These differences drove the conflicts, alliances, and cultural achievements that defined classical civilization.
+The interactions between city-states illustrate core concepts like balance of power, cultural diffusion, trade networks, and the relationship between geography and political development.

 When you encounter these city-states on an exam, think beyond individual facts.
 Ask yourself: What type of government did this polis have?
-What was its economic base—trade, agriculture, or military conquest?
+What was its economic base?
 How did its geography shape its development?
-Don't just memorize that Athens had a navy and Sparta had an army—understand why those differences emerged and how they influenced Greek history.
-That comparative thinking is exactly what FRQs reward.
+Don't just memorize that Athens had a navy and Sparta had an army.
+Understand why those differences emerged and how they influenced Greek history.
+That comparative thinking is what FRQs reward.

 Political Powerhouses: Models of Governance

-The Greek city-states served as laboratories for political experimentation, developing systems that would influence Western civilization for millennia.
+The Greek city-states were laboratories for political experimentation.
+They developed systems that would influence Western civilization for centuries.
 Each polis balanced power differently among citizens, elites, and rulers.

 Athens